MihaiDavid05/MihaiDavid05/README.md

 ### About Me

-I am a mid-senior data scientist and machine learning researcher with **3+ years of experience**.
+I am a mid-senior data scientist and machine learning researcher (focus on Computer Vision) with **3+ years of experience**.

-**`Automotive • Food Sciences • Health • Sattelite and Drone Imagery`**
+The fields I already applied my technical expertise in are: **`Automotive • Food Sciences • Health • Satellite and Drone Imagery • Politics`**.

 🎓 EPFL Data Science Graduate

-💛 I love visuals, big datasets, modular and reproducible code, and challenging projects <br/>
+💚 I love visuals, big datasets, modular and reproducible code, and challenging projects <br/>

 ⚡ Totally opposite of my soul animal (also my name emoji), I love running, skiing, dancing and socializing <br/>